builderscon/builderscon/FAQ.md

 # FAQ

+## If you host small conferences, wouldn't it be just a string of small meetups?

+Yes and no. Yes, it will be just a string of small meetups if we just let everything loose.
+We believe we can work out both large and small conferences to feel like part of one cohesive set of events, but details are still forming as we speak.
+Also see: "You say "all topics on technology are welcome".
+Isn't that kind of impossible?"

 ## You say "all topics on technology are welcome".
 Isn't that kind of impossible?

 Yes, catering to all audiences is impossible -- if you only have 1 conference.
 The design of Beacon is intentionally loose in terms of talk subject precisely for this reason.